MichaBunjes/RAG-Template/README.md

    - Generate embeddings (this may take some time (hours))
    - Create a searchable database

 7. For subsequent runs, the system will use the existing database.
-If you modify the PDF files, run the database generation again.
+If you modify the PDF files, you need to run the database generation again.